Brock Osweiler Traded To Browns, Tony Romo Trade To Texans On The Horizon?

 So, where does that leave Browns quarterback Robert Griffin III?

-NFL Network insider Ian Rapoport reports that the Browns are expected to move on from Robert Griffin III at quarterback.
+NFL Network Insider Ian Rapoport reports that the Browns are expected to move on from Robert Griffin III at quarterback.
 Griffin III has had many highlight plays in his career, however, has unfortunately also suffered many injuries that have held him back so far in the NFL.
 After leaving Washington for Cleveland, RGIII was looking forward to starting a new legacy, but once again the injury bug jumped up and got the former Baylor star.

 One way of looking at the QB situation in Cleveland is Osweiler is in and Griffin is out.
 Another way could be that the Browns may cut a deal to trade Osweiler if they can get something good in return, or possibly several draft picks.
 Remember, the Browns have the number one pick overall, and they just earned a few higher round picks by pulling off this deal.